Corey-M/NAudio.Lame/README.md

 While there are many more settings available I don't have a clear picture of who wants what.
 If you're desperate for the quantization or filtering settings let me know.

 ## Relase Notes

+### Version 1.1.3

+Released to NuGet 14-Jul-2020

+Changes:

+* Added `LameDLL.LoadNativeDLL(...)` method to load correct version of the DLL to memory.

+  **Note:** This is _very_ Windows-specific.
+There is a guard against attempting to load on non-windows OS.

+* Call `LoadNativeDLL()` when wrapper assembly loaded to load Native DLL from default paths.

 ### Version 1.1.2